-Updated May 2017The School Performance Measure (SPM) reflects City Schools’ values, including the cultivation of a nurturing learning environment for student growth.
-Collectively, a school’s teachers and school leadership play an instrumental role in affecting school climate, and the measure serves as a component of the 2016-17 teacher and school leader evaluation systems.
+Updated March 2018The School Performance Measure (SPM) reflects City Schools’ values, including the cultivation of a nurturing learning environment for student growth.
+Collectively, a school’s teachers and school leadership play an instrumental role in affecting school climate, and the measure has served as a component of teacher and school leader evaluation systems since SY 2014-15.

 SPM reflects a whole school’s year-long performance.
 Data are lagged, reflecting the previous school year, because data are not yet available for the current school year.
-In 2016-17 SPM, all schools receive a score in learning environment.
+As in previous years, SY 2017-18 SPM will include a score in learning environment for all schools.
 High schools receive additional indicators of college and career readiness.
-No schools receive achievement data as a result of the transition to PARCC.
+In SY 2017-18, no schools receive achievement or student growth data as a result of the transition to PARCC.

 - Percentage of students with disabilities

 Focus group feedback included confirmation that these three characteristics impact instruction and school supports.

 In addition, selective high schools constitute their own grade band for school comparisons, so that selective high schools are only normed with other selective high schools, and non-selective high schools are only normed with non-selective high schools.